sgomezp/sgomezp/README.md

 <div style="max-width: 700px; margin: 0 auto; text-align: justify;">

-Currently, I'm immersed in a 9-month Artificial Intelligence Bootcamp, which will conclude at the end of February 2024 💪🏻.
+I successfully completed a 9-month Artificial Intelligence Bootcamp, which concluded at the end of February 2024 💪🏻.
 Consequently, the most recent projects you'll find on my GitHub are those developed throughout this Bootcamp.
 Most of these projects have been team collaborations, as there's a significant emphasis on collaborative work and applying the Scrum methodology to address real-world challenges.